xxvii27/Node.js-practice-blog/README.md

 https://blooming-headland-5093.herokuapp.com/api/

-Routes (Use x-www-form-urlencoded for post and put):
+Routes (Use x-www-form-urlencoded for post and put, if you are using curl use curl --data):

 # Posts